voiceflow/runtime-client-js/docs/setting-up-vf-app.md

 	<img width="552"  alt="The test Button on Voiceflow" src="https://user-images.githubusercontent.com/32404412/107269101-17bd3500-6a17-11eb-86b1-b0a817022aca.png">
 </p>

 7. Click Train Assistant on the sidebar in the Prototyping view.
-By now, you will have finished setting up the Voiceflow app.  **NOTE:** If the "Train Assistant" button is unclickable, then your project does not need to be trained, so you can skip this step.
+By now, you will have finished setting up the Voiceflow app.  **NOTE:** If the "Train Assistant" button is not clickable, then your project does not need to be trained, so you can skip this step.

 <p align="center">
 	<img width="300" alt="The raining Panel on Voiceflow" src="https://user-images.githubusercontent.com/32404412/107269251-5521c280-6a17-11eb-9d82-5a0f62bff14d.png">